Azure-Samples/use-harbor-with-aks-and-acr/README.md

 - `GitOps` is an approach where the desired state of infrastructure and applications is declared and version-controlled in a Git repository.
 Tools such as [Argo CD](https://argo-cd.readthedocs.io/en/stable/) and [Flux](https://fluxcd.io/) continuously monitor the repository and automatically synchronize the actual state of the system with the desired state defined in the repository.
 This ensures a declarative and auditable approach to software delivery and deployment.
 - `DevOps`, on the other hand, is a set of practices that combines software development and IT operations.
 It emphasizes collaboration, automation, and continuous delivery of software changes.
 DevOps methodologies promote shorter development cycles, faster feedback loops, and improved collaboration between development teams and operations teams.

-Harbor seamlessly integrates with Azure DevOps or GitOps technologies like Argo CD and Flux, enabling smooth workflows for managing container images.

 ### Harbor Integration in CI/CD Workflows

-Harbor seamlessly integrates with Azure DevOps or GitOps technologies like Argo CD and Flux, enabling smooth workflows for managing container images.
+Harbor seamlessly integrates with Azure DevOps or GitOps technologies like [Argo CD](https://argo-cd.readthedocs.io/en/stable/) and [Flux](https://fluxcd.io/) , enabling smooth workflows for managing container images.
 By utilizing Harbor as a container registry, you can store and version your container images in a secure and centralized location.
 This ensures consistent access to the required images across different stages of your CI/CD pipeline.
 With Azure DevOps, you can easily configure your build pipelines to push the container images to Harbor.
 By making Harbor the authoritative source for your container images, you can ensure that all stages of your pipeline use the same trusted images.

 Similarly, when utilizing GitOps technologies like Argo CD or Flux, you can configure those tools to pull the container images from Harbor for deployment.
 This ensures that the deployed environments match the desired state defined in your Git repository.
 By leveraging Harbor's capabilities as a single source of truth for container images, you can enhance the reliability, traceability, and security of your CI/CD workflows, regardless of whether you are using Azure DevOps or GitOps methodologies.

 ### Using Harbor with Argo CD